geniussz/Fire-Phoenix/Research Plan.md

 ## The Model

-We will use our advanced forest fire model to study how the fire spread (measure the burned area) with time, finite size of forest, ignition probability, etc..
-Compared to Drossel and Schwabl's model, we will consider more factors including the immunity from fire, the finite-size forest, density of forest, etc. to make simulation results fit better with actual forest fire data.
-Our model of course does not capture all the relevant aspects of the problem.
-To make it better, wind and ground elevation also need to be considered.
+We will use our advanced forest fire model to study how the fire spread (measure the burned area) with time, ignition probability, different weather condition, etc..
+Compared to standard forest fire model, we will consider more factors including the density of forest and different weather conditions to make simulation results fit better with real case.
+With this model, we will study the self-organized criticality by calculating the size distribution of fire clusters.

 ## Fundamental Questions